nathancahill/Anycomplete/README.md

     anycomplete.registerDefaultBindings({"cmd", "ctrl"}, 'L')

+### Warning: Google might block your IP address if you use this

+See #26.

 ### Privacy

 No keystrokes are sent to Google until you trigger the hotkey and start typing.
 If you prefer DuckDuckGo, replace `GOOGLE_ENDPOINT` with: